MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/chat-history.md

 The easiest way to add messages to a chat history object is to use the methods above.
 However, you can also add messages manually by creating a new `ChatMessage` object.
 This allows you to provide additional information, like names and images content.

-> [!NOTE]
-> For more details about sending multi-modal messages to the AI, see the [Multi-modal messages](./multi-modal-messages.md) topic.

 ::: zone pivot="programming-language-csharp"
 ```csharp
 using Microsoft.SemanticKernel.ChatCompletion;